zhoubihn/membership-suggestions/members.md

 ## List of Members in Order of Github Username

 **Format.**  In the following list, each item is related to a single member in this organization.
-All these items are listed according to the alphabet order of the [github](https://github.com) username.
+All these items are listed according to the dictionary order of the [github](https://github.com) username, with numbers preceeding letters.
 For each item, the format looks like
 - the github nusername, with the link to this github user
   - the name of this member, either (titled) real name or nick name
   - the institute of this member
   - the country of this member
+  - optional, the email address
+  - optional, the personal URL

 **For example,** the item related to the owner of this organization looks like this:
 - [bnuzhoub](https://github.com/bnuzhoub)
   - Dr. Bin Zhou
   - Department of Physics, Beijing Normal University
   - China
+  - zhoub@bnu.edu.cn

 The source codes of the above item reads
 ```